-Virginia Guiffre sex-abuse lawsuit ruling: Will Prince Andrew now face trial?
+Will Prince Andrew now face trial?

 Will Prince Andrew be called to testify under oath?

-He could be.
 The discovery of evidence in a case can include depositions, interviews under oath and parties being subpoenaed to hand over documents.

-On 4 January, the judge told both parties to continue with the discovery stage.

 Could a settlement be reached?